Get the help you need, so you can focus on healing.

 The St. Charles Health System Board of Directors recently approved a $66 million project that includes a new patient tower, parking lot and water line.
 Skanska and NBBJ Architects have been selected to complete the design and build.

-The largest construction project since the St. Charles Cancer Center, the new patient tower will be located north of the existing ICU and stand three stories tall, with room for inpatient and emergency psychiatric services and space for additional critical care beds.
+The largest construction project since the St. Charles Cancer Center, the new patient tower will be located north of the existing ICU and stand three stories tall, with room for additional critical care beds.

-The planned expansion will result in a total of between 24 ICU beds and 28 inpatient beds in Bend nearly doubling the size of the existing nursing tower and having a significant impact on the overall look and feel of the hospital campus.
+The planned expansion will result in a total of 24 ICU beds and 28 inpatient beds, significantly impacting the overall look and feel of the hospital campus.

 “This project is so important for the future of health care in Central Oregon,” said Joe Sluka, president and CEO of St. Charles Health System.
 “We’re moving forward with a plan that will ensure we can continue to meet our patients’ needs well into the next century.”